 There is also a great deal of thought going into tenant needs in these areas with many of the units being let with a 25% discount against market value and being offered with options for longer term 3 year tenancies with all bills included.
 Such approaches are often a result of partnership working with the local authority who will help and support the right type developments for their area.

 What about the smaller investors?

-This type of approach isn’t just reserved for large scale developers and institutional investors.
-Many smaller investors all around the country have been taking advantage of ‘Permitted development rights’ by converting to commercial buildings into small residential holdings, often of 6 - 10 flats or less.
+This type of approach isn’t just reserved for large-scale developers and institutional investors.
+Many smaller investors all around the country have been taking advantage of ‘permitted development rights’ by converting to commercial buildings into small residential holdings, often of 6-10 flats or fewer.
 The next logical step for these investors is new build and the appetite is building to acquire small plots of land in order to do small build to let developments.